Bushmaster Protected Mobility Vehicle: StrikeMaster

-The Bushmaster-based StrikeMaster Coastal Defence System developed by Thales Australia and Kongsberg is competing for an Australian Army contract to acquire a land based maritime strike capability under LAND 8113 - Phase 2 against the M142 High Mobility Artillery Rocket System (HIMARS) equipped with the Land-Based Anti-Ship Missile.
-The StrikeMaster features a two-cell angled launcher for the Naval Strike Missile.
+The StrikeMaster Coastal Defence System based on the utility variant was developed by Thales Australia and Kongsberg for an Australian Army contract to acquire a land based maritime strike capability under LAND 8113 - Phase 2.
+The StrikeMaster featured a two-cell angled launcher for the Naval Strike Missile.
 The StrikeMaster was first tested in October 2025 in Norway, with the firing of a NSM Booster Test Vehicle.
+In April 2026, the M142 High Mobility Artillery Rocket System (HIMARS), firing the Land-Based Anti-Ship Missile (LBASM), was selected for LAND 8113 - Phase 2.

+Mulga utility variant

+In June 2026, Thales unveiled a new Bushmaster 5.6 utility variant named the Mulga at Eurosatory 2026.
+The Mulga variant is also available in left-hand drive.
+Thales said it will have "offensive capability against new threats".